subhankardas/learning-java/src/java_8/README.md

     1. Default methods: These are accessible through the instance of the implementing class and can be overridden.
 Interfaces can have concrete methods with default implementations.
     2. Static methods: Available only through and inside of an interface.
 It can’t be overridden by an implementing class.
 5. Method references: The reference to a static method holds the syntax *ContainingClass::methodName*.
+6. Optional: Optional is a container that may or may not contain a non-null value.
+It helps prevent null pointer exceptions.